Basic Energy Sciences

 NREL is part of the Liquid Sunlight Alliance (LiSA), a Fuels from Sunlight Energy Innovation Hub.
 Watch the video about LiSA research at NREL.

-NREL's basic science research supports the Department of Energy's Office of Science Basic Energy Sciences Program.
+The U.S. Department of Energy's Office of Science Basic Energy Sciences Program funds NREL’s basic science research.